pretix/pretix-docs/docs/tutorial/products.md

 Every product has to be part of at least one quota before it becomes available in the shop.
 In this section, we are going to create quotas and add our products to them.

-We will open ":fontawesome-solid-ticket: Products" in the sidebar and then the nested "Quotas" subentry.
+We will open :btn-icon:fontawesome-solid-ticket: Products: in the sidebar and then the nested :btn:Quotas: subentry.
 This page shows the list of all quotas for the event, which at the moment includes the "Regular ticket" quota, containing the standard ticket as a product, and the "Reduced ticket" quota, not containing any ticket.
 The list also displays the total capacity and how many items are left for each quota.